 Another matter to be considered when looking at the public interest is the offender.
 It would seem appropriate, for example, that someone of mature age without any previous convictions would be dealt with effectively by way of caution and would be deterred from similar behaviour in the future.
-It may not, however, be appropriate to consider a habitual criminal for inclusion in the Scheme as it would be questionable as to what effect, if any, a caution would have on him or her.
+It may not, however, be appropriate to consider a habitual criminal for inclusion in the Scheme.

 How are the views of the victim considered?

 Before any decision is made to administer a caution, the views of any victim must, if possible, be sought by the Gardaí.
 If the victim is of the view that a caution should not be given, any reasons offered by the victim must be carefully considered by the Garda Superintendent before the decision is made.
 It is possible, however, for a caution to be administered by the Superintendent even if the victim is opposed to it.
 In such cases, the Gardaí may seek advice from the Director of Public Prosecutions before making a decision to caution or not.

 If you offer compensation to the victim it may support any decision to administer a caution.
 The decision to caution however, does not rest on the issue of compensation alone.
 That is to say, the Gardaí do not become involved in recommending compensation by the offender to the victim.

 The cautioning procedure